-The tenth book is called Primary Playground Games.
+The eleventh book is called Primary Playground Games.
 It's a manual for teachers, and it's full of games for infants and juniors.
 It was my very first book, and I was asked to write it because I was a real expert on the subject: I had spent ten years doing games workshops in schools around the UK.

 Have you ever heard the saying 'write what you know' ?
 It's a piece of advice that is always given to budding authors.
 Basically it means that it will be easier for you to write about something you are familiar with, because you already know how it works.
 If you love horse riding, for example, writing about tack and technique would be simple.
 You would be able to describe how it feels when there's a horse thundering beneath you, or how it feels to be thrown from the saddle.
 But for me, it would be guess work, and I would have to research even simple things, like what the bits of a saddle are called.
 And even if I managed to write it, a horse rider probably wouldn't find it very convincing.